Skip to main content

 Additionally, in an effort to respect and protect all employees, volunteers, and participants, please do not sign up or attend if you are not feeling well, exhibiting any symptoms of illness or have been in recent contact with someone who was ill.

-Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-5 activity on the land.
-To learn more about the staging areas and activity locations, please visit our Staging Areas Playlist page.
+Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-3 activity on the land.

-Learn more and register here.
+Learn more and register here

 Evening Hike on Hicks Haul Road

 Enjoy an evening hike through stunning rock formations and fragrant native plants as you listen to the sounds of nature.
-During this hike in the Irvine Open Space Preserve, you may travel at various hiking speeds based on your comfort level.
+During this hike in the Irvine Ranch Open Space, you may travel at various hiking speeds based on your comfort level.
 This out-and-back program travels 3.5 miles round trip up to scenic Loma Ridge and back down.
 Please bring a red-tinted flashlight as the return portion of the hike may be after sunset.

 Please note that you will be asked to adhere to the following measures in order to participate: